DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/01-Data Ingestion/01-solution.md

 ---

-## 🚀 Step 6: Create a Standard LRS Storage Account
+## 🚀 Step 6: Create a second Standard LRS Storage Account

 💡 **Why?** This separate **Storage Account** will be used to store structured data outputs.